Frequently Asked Questions

 What if I have a loan on the property?

-Your lender must be willing to agree to subordinate the loan to the interests of the conservation easement.
-This means that the lender agrees to abide by the terms of the Deed of Conservation Easement in the event of foreclosure of the property.
+Your lender must be willing to agree to subordinate the loan to the interests of the conservation easement, or you must pay off the loan at closing.
+Subordination means that the lender agrees to abide by the terms of the Deed of Conservation Easement in the event of foreclosure of the property.

 What Organizations are involved with placing the easement on the land?

-Co-holder Policy: The Deed of Conservation Easement is held and administered locally, at the county level.
-In addition, with the approval of the County Farmland Protection Board, a landowner shall designate a co-holder under the Deed of Conservation Easement.
+The Deed of Conservation Easement is held and administered locally, at the county level for those with farmland protection board funding.
+The farmland protection board is appointed by your County Commission.
+Those conservation easements with state-only funding would be administered by the state.
+In addition, with the approval of the county farmland protection board, a landowner shall designate a co-holder under the Deed of Conservation Easement.
 Typically, private land trusts may be utilized to co-hold easements with governmental and quasi-governmental entities as desired by the landowner.
 For instance, The Land Trust of the Eastern Panhandle and The Nature Conservancy are examples of private land trusts.
-To ensure the ability of the co-holder to maintain, protect and enforce the rights, responsibilities and actions pursuant of the Deed of Conservation Easement, the private land trust organization appreciates a voluntary stewardship payment.
-The landowner may also grant the easement to a private land trust as the grantee and apply to have the County Farmland Protection Board act as co-holder.
+One entity will be designated as the lead to work with the landowner at the time of the easement and into the future.

 Questions About Restrictions